medleyjs/medley/docs/BodyParser.md

 })
 ```

-If using an `async` function, return the parsed body instead of calling the `done` callback:
+If using an `async` function, the parsed body must be returned instead of calling the `done` callback:

 ```js
 const rawBody = require('raw-body')